Frequently asked questions

 How can I make sure I'm properly prepared?

-All the information and documentation regarding your volunteer placement will be provided by Saga Volunteer Travel and the communities’ own project management teams well in advance of your trip.
+All the information and documentation regarding your volunteer placement will be provided by Saga Volunteer Travel.

 What is a project management team?

 The PMTs are local professional organisations who work closely with their communities.
 It is their knowledge of, and relationship with, the projects that ensures your volunteer placement is worthwhile for both you and the community.

 We work with PMT’s in Nepal, South Africa, Zambia and Sri Lanka, whereas in St Lucia we work directly with the schools and have the support of Saga staff at our own hotel.